 Mathematical Modeling in Political Science

-Note: Students wishing to count courses not on the above list toward the second methods requirement of the senior thesis must discuss the matter and obtain pre-approval from the Director of the Senior Thesis Program.
-Further, students are encouraged to discuss with their faculty advisor and/or the Director of the Senior Thesis Program what skills/methods would be most useful for them to master prior to embarking on their senior thesis, as well as their choice of a second methods course.
+Note: Students wishing to count courses not on the above list toward the second methods requirement of the senior thesis must discuss the matter and obtain pre-approval from the Director of Undergraduate Studies.
+Further, students are encouraged to discuss with their faculty advisor what skills/methods would be most useful for them to master prior to embarking on their senior thesis, as well as their choice of a second methods course.